 Texas State Wildflower Day is celebrated every April 24.

-While most sources currently list Lupinus texensis as the Texas State Flower, the state government expanded the definition in 1971 to include all native species of bluebonnets.
-Good thing, because the largely indistinguishable varieties of the beautiful blue flower blanket most of central Texas for much of the spring.
-Picking out which ones to honor might be a little tough for an amateur.
-But the two main species, Lupinus texensis and Lupinus subcarnosis grow only in Texas, earning the bluebonnet’s recognition as the state flower.
+Most sources currently list only the Lupinus texensis as the Texas state flower, but the state government expanded the definition in 1971 to include all native species of Bluebonnets.
+The largely indistinguishable varieties of this beautiful blue flower blanket most of central Texas for much of the spring.
+The two main species, Lupinus texensis and Lupinus subcarnosis grow only in Texas, earning the Bluebonnet’s recognition as the state flower.

 In the early days, missionaries gathered the seeds of the wild Bluebonnets and planted them around their monasteries, giving rise to the myth that the plant was brought over from Europe.
 However, there is solid botanical evidence that the flower is indeed an indigenous species.
 Bluebonnets are mentioned in pre-Columbian Native American folktales.

 Named for their color and a shape similar to a sunbonnet, the Bluebonnets blossom in March and reach full bloom in April.
 They’re easily found in fields and along roadsides throughout central and south Texas.
 In fact, Texas was the first state in the nation to plant flowers alongside the state highways, so Bluebonnet flowers are drivers’ constant companions.